 6 And YHWH was sorry that He had made man on the earth, and it grieved Him at His heart.
 7 And YHWH said, "I will destroy man whom I have created from the face of the ground; both man, and beast, and creeping things, and birds of the heavens; for I am sorry that I have made them."

-From the very beginning man has been living contrary to the commandments of YHWH.
-At some point in a man's life he reaches a point of no return in which his heart is so hard that the possibility of redemption has been exceeded.
+From the very beginning, man has been living contrary to the commandments of YHWH.
+At some point in a man's life, he reaches a point of no return, in which his heart is so hard that the possibility of redemption has been exceeded.
 This is what happened with Pharaoh, and YHWH drowned him and his whole army in the sea because of Pharaoh's own hardness of heart.

 Likewise, when a city or nation reaches a point that its sin has reached its fullness, and the report of its wickedness reaches into heaven, then destruction comes.
 This is what happened to Sodom and Gomorrah and the other cities of the plains, in which their sin was so great that YHWH Himself came down from heaven to see if the report was true.
-Once He determined that it was, then He rained down fire and brimstone upon all the people in those cities.
+Once He determined that it was, He rained down fire and brimstone upon all the people in those cities.

-We see this same scenario happen in Nineveh.
-However, there is a distinct difference in this account as Yonah preached the message of repentance to the people of Nineveh; they all repented of their evil ways from the king all the way down to the lowest of people.
-The result was that YHWH spared the people.
+One sees this same scenario happen in Nineveh.
+However, there is a distinct difference in this account, as Yonah preached the message of repentance to the people of Nineveh; they all repented of their evil ways, from the king all the way down to the lowest of people.
+The result was that YHWH spared the people (at least for that generation).

-The Elohim who is the Creator of the heavens and the earth, is not quite as many people in Christianity think, in that He is only a loving and kind and compassionate Elohim.
+Many in Christianity have the idea that the Elohim who is the Creator of the heavens and the earth is only a loving and kind and compassionate Elohim.
 While He is all this and more, He is also a just and holy Elohim in which He will not allow wickedness to go unpunished.
-As soon as wickedness reaches its fullness, then He sends His messengers to deliver a message of either coming to repentance or else suffering the fullness of His wrath.
+As soon as wickedness reaches its fullness, He sends His messengers to deliver a message of either coming to repentance or else suffering the fullness of His wrath.

-In this verse from Amos 3:6, the English word "calamity" comes from the Hebrew word דָּעָה - "ra'ah," which is commonly translated as "evil."
+In this verse from Amos 3:6, the English word "calamity" comes from the Hebrew word $\neg \neg \neg$ "ra'ah," which is commonly translated as "evil."
 In this passage it is in the feminine form.
-We find this word in the following passage as well, only in its masculine form as גר.
+One finds this word in the following passage as well, only in its masculine form as $\neg$ .
 There is no real difference in meaning between the masculine and feminine forms of this word.